jknitey/jknitey.github.io/_posts/2021-09-06-bringing-vegetables-up-to-ML-speed.md

 Baseballs have a diameter of about 7.4 cm.
 This means for the ball above in the image, every 65.14 pixels  is about 1 cm.
 (493+471)/2 = 482 avg pixel of image ball.
 Then 482/7.4 cm = 65.14.
 That means the hypothetical apple in the image is roughly 15.90 cm x 13.31 cm.
 But remember this is only for this image and anything in this image!
 This normalization should be done for each image separately.

-##### Boom!
+##### Finished!

-You should now have a very robust high throughput digital phenotyping method you can use in your vegetable program!
-You can even take you ML model further and use it with videos but this takes much deeper analysis and planning.
+YOLO is a very helpful easy to use ML tool that anyone can learn to use.
+There are many free resources out there that can help someone achieve building an image recognition ML model.
+I hope the above can inspire others to explore image ML especially in vegetable agriculture.
+You can even take you ML models further and use it with videos but this takes much deeper analysis and planning.